 The Aerospace Science (AS) curriculum consists of four levels.
 The course levels are identified as ROTC1, ROTC2, ROTC3, and ROTC4.
 The following description follows the AFJROTC four year course sequence, courses are rotated offering a different course each year.
 Students may enter the program at any grade level.
 Students are not required to enter or serve in the US arm forces by participating in AFJROTC.
 However students that complete two years of the ROTC program at a satisfactory level and enter the armed forces will receive one rank promotion upon completing basic training.
 Students that complete three years of the AFJROTC program at a satisfactory level will receive two rank promotions upon completing basic training.
 Students that complete three years of the AFJROTC program at a satisfactory level will receive two rank promotions upon completing basic training.
-Students that complete three years of the AFJROTC program at a satisfactory level will receive two rank promotions upon completing basic training.
-Students that complete three years of the AFJROTC program at a satisfactory level will receive two rank promotions upon completing basic training.
-Students that complete three years of the AFJROTC program at a satisfactory level will receive two rank promotions upon completing basic training.
-Students that complete three years of the AFJROTC program at a satisfactory level will receive two rank promotions upon completing basic training.
+Students will also be enrolled concurrently in Leadership and Wellness training each year: